 Use a bag lock

 I stayed mostly in Airbnb locations and hostels.
-Both can be great and cheap, but remember you’re in a different country and may be sharing a room with people you don’t know.
-So if the room doesn’t have a lock for your stuff, bring a lock for your bag.
+Both can be great and cheap options, but remember you’re in a different country and may be sharing a room with people you don’t know.
+If the room doesn’t have a lock for your stuff, bring a lock for your bag.
 I bought two little locks with a small key to lock my backpack and purse, and I kept the key under my pillow or somewhere else safe while I slept.
 I even locked my backpack up while I walked around during the day.
 Since my bag was on my back where I couldn’t see it, someone could have easily slipped the zipper open and grabbed something inside without me knowing if it weren’t for the lock.
 I know it sounds difficult, but you’d be surprised how many of my friends were subject to this kind of pickpocketing.

 Hold on to or secure your purse or wallet

 I got pickpocketed while I was wearing a crossbody purse, normally the type of purse you’re told to wear so people can’t pull it off you as easily.
-I was distracted, and someone opened my zipper and grabbed my whole wallet.
+But I was distracted, and someone opened my zipper and grabbed my whole wallet.
 My license, debit card, and cash were gone.
-It was on a very tight train, and not only was my hand not on my bag but the zipper was away from of my body.
+It was on a very tight train, and not only was my hand not on my bag, but the zipper was away from my body.
 Always keep zippers or pockets toward you on the front of your body where you can see them, and be aware of how vulnerable your bag can be, especially in crowded places.

-Walk with friends
+Stick with friends